 Performance-wise there isn’t much to complain about.
 The motors and battery in the XPRIT Hoverboard deliver decent speed and range – enough for short commutes.

 The XPRIT is for kids and adults, but there is a catch.
 The makers have suggested a minimum and maximum weight range for the board – so buyer beware.

 The hoverboard has a maximum load capacity of only 75 kg (165 lb).
 In addition, it’s not advisable to use the board on wet and rough (unpaved) surfaces.

 What the XPRIT Hoverboard lacks in speed, range, and few other features and functions, the board makes up for in looks, performance, and unbeatable price.

 It’s the price that makes buying the XPRIT Hoverboard such an attractive product.

 Sure, you will have to make some compromises; ready to settle for just the essentials without features found in high-end, expensive hoverboards.
-Nonetheless, in terms of quality, performance, and overall enjoyment; you’ll be getting more than what you paid for, that’s for sure.
+Nonetheless, in terms of quality, performance, and overall enjoyment; the XPRIT is one of the best hoverboards available.